 - Statement of Responsibility - the name and address of the business.

-Responsibilities for Beginning Beekeepers Video
+Beginning Beekeepers Video

 Check out this collaborative video with GrowNextGen on the responsibilities for beginning beekeepers.
 Topics include how to establish and maintain a hive, how to find credible information online and the importance of honey bees to the agriculture industry.